Stretton-on-Fosse

-Stretton-on-Fosse is a village in the Stratford District in Warwickshire, England.
+Stretton-on-Fosse is a village in the Stratford-on-Avon District in Warwickshire, England.
 It is situated between the towns of Moreton-in-Marsh and Shipston-on-Stour.
 The village is situated along the ancient Fosse Way road which runs from Exeter in Devon to Lincoln in Lincolnshire.
-The road bypasses the village to the east and is now the modern-day A439 road.
+The road bypasses the village to the east and is now the modern-day A429 road.
 The village is close to the Gloucestershire and Warwickshire border.
 While the lower ground of the village is heavy clay the upper parts are composed of sand and shingle.
-During commercial extraction of sand important graves of the Roman-British and Anglo-Saxon periods were uncovered and interesting skeletons and personal belongings were unearthed.
-These burials were the result of internecine warfare between local tribal factions.

 History

 Stretton means "settlement on a Roman road" (from the Old English stræt and tun).
 In this case the road is Fosse Way.
+During commercial extraction of sand important graves of the Roman-British and Anglo-Saxon periods were uncovered and interesting skeletons and personal belongings were unearthed.
+These burials were the result of internecine warfare between local tribal factions.

 Two of the manors in Stratone, as Stretton-on-Fosse was then called, using its Saxon name are listed in the Domesday Book of 1086.
 Two significant manor houses still remain.
 The Manor House was built in 1886 and is a Grade II listed property.
 Stretton House, also Grade II listed, was built in the early 1600s but was substantially altered in the early 1800s.
 By comparison, the 1931 population was 282.
 The village has about 200 buildings, made of Cotswold stone or locally made red bricks.
 Of these, 18 are Grade II listed by Historic England.
 At one time, the village was known as Stretton upon Fosse.